+- selective waiver is permissible;

+- selective waiver is never permissible; and

-- selective waiver is permissible only in situations where the government has, prior to the disclosure, signed a binding confidentiality agreement with the corporation.159 - 7.163 One commentator has stated that:
+- selective waiver is permissible only in situations where the government has, prior to the disclosure, signed a binding confidentiality agreement with the corporation.

+- 7.188 One commentator has stated that:

 Although the attorney-client privilege is ordinarily waived by disclosure of privileged information to a third party, a circuit split exists over whether waiver occurs when disclosure is made to the government.
-The Eighth Circuit has held that the attorney-client privilege is waived only with respect to the government, and the DC Circuit takes the position that the disclosure of privileged information to any third party, including the government, destroys the privilege.160
+The Eighth Circuit has held that the attorney-client privilege is waived only with respect to the government, and the DC Circuit